 - Leavening - You'll need a combination of baking soda and baking powder to get the proper rise.
 The two are not interchangeable.

 - Jalapeños - I recommend adding two to three jalapeños to your skillet cornbread.
 I used three medium sized jalapeños, slicing one for the top and dicing the remaining two to fold into the batter.
-Jalapenos can be substituted with other fresh peppers you have on hand, or omitted entirely without affecting the recipe.
+Jalapenos can be substituted with other fresh peppers you have on hand or omitted entirely without affecting the recipe.

-- Buttermilk - A must to obtain the correct acidity in this recipe.
+- Buttermilk - A must to obtain the correct acidity and lift in this recipe.
 Don't have buttermilk?
 Add one tablespoon of vinegar to a 1-cup liquid measuring cup, then fill with milk to the 1-cup line and allow to set for five minutes.

 Tips and tricks

-If you don't have a cast iron pan on hand, you can substitute with a 9 to 10 inch pie pan.
-Be aware that your baking time may vary depending on the size of your pan.
+I used a 10 inch Lodge Cast Iron Skillet (Amazon) to make this cornbread recipe.
+If you don't have a cast iron pan on hand, you can substitute with a 9 to 10 inch round pie pan instead.
+Keep in mind that your baking time may vary slightly.

 Recommended